 Elephant Joe, Brave Knight! by David Wojtowycz.
 If you don’t think this is funny, you’re going to think it’s really dumb.
 Elephant Joe and Zebra Pete set off to rescue a damsel in distress from the Dark Knight.
 But the damsel in distress is not who she appears to be, and there’s this frog who keeps commenting from the sidelines… you know what?
 It takes like five minutes to read.
 Just check it out from the library and let me know what you think. :)

-Cornelia Funke’s The Princess Knight, with illustrations by Kerstin Meyer, is the kind of book people would probably call “girl power.”
-But it’s quieter than that, focused and confident.
-Violetta is incensed when her father offers her hand in marriage as the prize for a jousting tournament.
+Cornelia Funke’s The Princess Knight, with illustrations by Kerstin Meyer.
+Violet is incensed when her father offers her hand in marriage as the prize for a jousting tournament.
 Her youngest brother offers to win the tournament to save her, but she says “Thank you, but I think I’d better see to it myself.”
 Her dad may end up regretting all that swordplay, jousting, and horsemanship training she’s had.
-The art in this one uses interesting multi-level page layouts that remind me of medieval tapestries maybe?
-Anyway, it’s cool.
+The art in this one uses interesting multi-level page layouts that remind me of something, maybe medieval tapestries?
+(People who know anything about art, please feel free to correct me here.)
+It’s lovely, focused, and confident.
+One of our fave picture books about both princesses and knights.

 The Knight and the Dragon by Tomie dePaola.
 I’m not a big dePaola fan in general, it’s just not my style.
 This book, though, overcame that with its humorous premise and fun details.
 A knight who isn’t really into fighting, a dragon who has nothing against knights – what happens when the two meet?
 A friendly little tale that celebrates thinking outside the box and finding your true calling.